frappe/frappe_io/frappe_io/www/new-docs/index.md

 [Frappe Installation Guide](/new-docs/installation) →

-### Let's make a Frappe App

-Let's make a simple ToDo app...
-Wait a second, it already exists in Frappe!
-When we mentioned earlier that it is a batteries-included framework, we actually meant it!
-So let's make a little advanced app.
+### Tutorial

-Let's build a Discussion Forum where people will be able to brainstorm ideas!
+Let's build a ToDo app in Frappe, but wait, it already exists in Frappe! (hint: batteries-included).
+So let's make something with some more complexity.
+We will be building a Discussion Forum where people will be able to login, create posts, comment on them and discuss topics.

 [Tutorial Walkthrough](/new-docs/tutorial) →